grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/query-scheduler/index.md

    # If the configured <backend> is "memberlist", then ensure memberlist is configured for the query-scheduler.
    -memberlist.join=<same as other Mimir components>

-   # If the configured <backend> is "consul" or "etcd", then ensure their backend configuration is set
+   # If the configured <backend> is "consul" or "etcd", then set their backend configuration
    # for the query-scheduler ring:
    # - Consul: -query-scheduler.ring.consul.*
    # - Ecd:    -query-scheduler.ring.etcd.*
    ```

-1. Wait until query-scheduler instances rolled out.
-Then ensure the changes have been successfully applied:
+1. Wait until the query-scheduler instances have completed rolling out.
-   - Open the [query-scheduler ring status]({{< relref "../../../reference-http-api/index.md#query-scheduler-ring-status" >}}) page and ensure all query-scheduler instances are registered to the ring.
+1. Ensure the changes have been successfully applied; open the [query-scheduler ring status]({{< relref "../../../reference-http-api/index.md#query-scheduler-ring-status" >}}) page and ensure all query-scheduler instances are registered to the ring.
-   - At this point, queriers and query-frontend are still discovering query-schedulers via DNS.
+   At this point, queriers and query-frontend are still discovering query-schedulers via DNS.
 1. Configure **query-frontend** and **querier** instances to discover query-schedulers via the ring:

    ```